idaholab/moose/docs/content/documentation/MooseUtils/index.md

 number of columns for the entire file, if the number of columns differs from the first row an error will be produced.

+Files may contain comments.
+The '#' character is used to begin a comment and all text after that character on a given line is ignored.

 Within [MOOSE] this utility is utilized by the [CSVReader](framework/CSVReader.md), which is part of the [VectorPostprocessors] system.
 This object will be used to explain the use of the utility.

 Using the DelimitedFileReader is very simple and requires three steps.
 First, include the